Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy

 In conformal geometry density bundles are important.
-For representation-theoretic reasons the convention for weights differs from that in projective geometry: on a conformal manifold of dimension $n-1$ we write $\ce_0[1]$ for the positive $2(n-1)$st root of the canonically oriented bundle $(\Lambda^n TM_0)^2$.
-Since a metric $g\in {\bf c}$ trivializes $(\Lambda^n TM_0)^2$, and hence also $\ce[1]$, $(M_0,{\bf c})$ determines a canonical section $\boldsymbol{g} \in S^2T^*M_0[2]=S^2T^*M_0 \otimes \ce[2]$ called the {\em conformal metric}; then, on the fixed conformal structure $\cc$, $g$ is equivalent to $\si\in \Gamma((\ce_0)_+[1])$ by the relation $g=\si^{-2}\bg$.
+For representation-theoretic reasons the convention for weights differs from that in projective geometry: On a conformal manifold of dimension $n-1$ we write $\ce_0[1]$ for the positive $2(n-1)$st root of the canonically oriented bundle $(\Lambda^{n - 1} TM_0)^2$.
+Since a metric $g\in {\bf c}$ trivializes $(\Lambda^{n - 1} TM_0)^2$, and hence also $\ce_0[1]$, $(M_0,{\bf c})$ determines a canonical section $\boldsymbol{g} \in S^2T^*M_0[2]=S^2T^*M_0 \otimes \ce_0[2]$ called the {\em conformal metric}; then, on the fixed conformal structure $\cc$, $g$ is equivalent to $\si\in \Gamma((\ce_0)_+[1])$ by the relation $g=\si^{-2}\bg$.
 (Here $(\ce_0)_+[1]$ is the positive ray sub-bundle of $\ce_0[1]$.)
 The conformal metric and its inverse are preserved by the Levi-Civita connection of every metric in the conformal class, and they determine an isomorphism $\bg: TM_0\to T^*M_0[2]$.

 The conformal standard tractor bundle will be denoted $\cT_{0}$, or in abstract index notation $\ce^A_{0}$.
 It has rank $n+1$ and a composition series